There are three ways of inserting images in the PDF template:

-<img src="http://wpovernight.com/dont_print_emails.jpg" style="height: 6mm;"> <span style="color: green;">Please consider the environment before printing this document</span>
+<img src="https://wpovernight.com/dont_print_emails.jpg" style="height: 6mm;"> <span style="color: green;">Please consider the environment before printing this document</span>

-<img src="path/to/your/site/root/images/dont_print_emails.jpg" style="height: 6mm;">
+<img src="full/path/to/site-root/dont_print_emails.jpg" style="height: 6mm;">

 If you have created a custom template, you can achieve the same thing without having to figure out the server path.
-Simply add the image to your pdf template folder and use the following code snippet:
+Simply add the image to your PDF template folder and use the following code snippet:

-<img src="<?php echo $wpo_wcpdf->export->template_path; ?>/image.jpg"/>
+<img src="<?php echo $this->get_template_path(); ?>/image.jpg"/>

 If the image is not in the template folder but in another folder relative to your site root, you can use